 Quick Check via PowerShell or Command Prompt

-If you want to get information quickly without opening Event Viewer, you can use the console.
+If you need to retrieve information quickly without launching the Event Viewer, you can turn to the command line.

-Show the latest errors from the system log:
+Display the most recent errors from the system event log:

 Find events from the last 24 hours: